English

 Sobaan M Verified Sherpa Tutor ✓

-University of Cambridge student with two years' tutoring experience
+University of Cambridge graduate with two years' tutoring experience

 Inference refers to reading between the lines to understand a point or argument that is being made.
 In other words, the point is not stated explicitly or directly, so we have to use evidence to justify our inferences.